brainswax/thegoatchick/README.md

 1. If CAM_FUDGE (or 80% by default) of the area of one cam is larger than the other, it's considered a lower numbered cam
 1. If the distance from the origin to the top left of the camera source is shorter (scaled to be a square), it's considered a lower numbered cam
-1. If the x coordinate of one cam is less than the other, it's considered a lower numbered cam
+1. If the cam is closer to the left, it's considered a lower numbered cam
-1. If the y coordinate of one cam is less than the other, it's considered a lower numbered cam
+1. If the cam is closer to the top, it's considered a lower numbered cam
 1. Otherwise, considered equal (and they're overlapping)

 ### CAM_FUDGE